mxro/ajMicroSync/ajMicroSync/src/main/resources/documentation.md

 Now start appjangle Micro Sync by double-clicking on the downloaded JAR file.Sign in with an appjangle account.
 (You can easily sign up for free on [appjangle.com/signup](http://appjangle.com)).

-Drag and drop the file you have edit and or the folder in which your file is stored onto the file list in appjangle Micro Sync.
+Drag and drop the file you have edited and/or the folder in which your file is stored onto the file list in appjangle Micro Sync.

 Hit [Synchronize Now].